 I am NOT making excuses for boorish men who grab, humiliate, speak in crude ways, or otherwise act nasty.
 There are some things everyone knows are horribly wrong.
-What Cosby did, what Weinstein allegedly did, these are unspeakable injustices and they deserve every ounce of punishment they receive.
+What Cosby did, what Weinstein allegedly did, these are unspeakable injustices and men like that deserve every ounce of punishment they receive.

-But what about socially unsmooth men who may lack Emotional Quotient (EQ) – defined as a person’s adequacy in such areas as awareness, empathy, and dealing sensitively with other people?
+But what about socially unsmooth men who may lack Emotional Quotient (EQ) – a person’s adequacy in such areas as awareness, empathy, and dealing sensitively with other people?